Why Am I Bloated After Taking Antibiotics?

 Stress levels and nervous system regulation

-This is why two people can take the same antibiotic and have very different recovery experiences.
+This variability explains why two people can take the same antibiotic and experience different recovery paths.

 What Can I Do to Heal My Gut After Antibiotics?

-Supporting your microbiome after antibiotics is about more than just adding probiotics.
+Supporting your microbiome after antibiotics involves more than just adding probiotics.
 True gut recovery requires a multi-layered, root-cause approach:

 1. Rebuild Microbial Diversity